jcoreio/pack-lambda/README.md

    * If true, will output to stderr but not write to disk */ dryRun?: boolean
+  /**
+   * If false (or if package.json contains bundledDependencies), will not bundle dependencies by default */ autoBundledDependencies?: boolean
 }): Promise<{
   /**
    * The files that were packed (relative to packageDir)